Menu

 Soy Sauce Glazed Flank Steak with Zucchini Noodles

-Flank steak with a soy sauce glaze served over zucchini noodles.
-I'm telling you, this is the flavorful, low carb dinner you’ve been looking for!
-The flank is tender and juicy, you’ll be so impressed with how easily this complete meal comes together.
+This Flank Steak with Zucchini Noodles is the flavorful, summertime dinner you’ve been looking for!
+The steak is tender and juicy thanks to a quick cook and an incredible soy sauce glaze.
+And with a total recipe time of 20 minutes, you'll be so impressed with how easily this complete meal comes together.

 Prep Time10 minutes